 Are There Different Languages In Laos?

-Vientiane Lao, or what we think of as standard Lao, is not as universal we as language learners might want it to be.
+Vientiane Lao, or what we think of as standard Lao, is not as universal as we, as language learners, might want it to be.
 If you go to some of the various villages and towns around Laos(especially in the mountains), you will encounter a whole host of exotic dialects.

 If you read our blog Lao spoken languages, you’ll know that only 51% of people list standard Lao as their mother tongue.
 The other two dominant languages are Khmu and Hmong.
 Although many of these speakers also speak Lao, it might be disheartening to go to a village and discover there’s an entirely different language being spoken.

 Is The Lao Script Difficult To Learn?

 In a word: yes.
 But, unfortunately, there is no way around the problem of the Lao script.
 It is something you have to learn, like a child learns their own alphabet.

 The script is known as Akson Lao ອັກສອນລາວ, and it has 27 consonants and 33 vowels.
 The script is derived from Khmer(a derivative of the ancient Brahmi script).
 It is very similar to the Thai language, and Thai people can read it to a reasonable degree.